Kentucky Derby OddsKentucky Derby Odds

 2024 Kentucky Derby Contender Profiles

 Sierra Leone has been well-regarded since last year, but has continued to improve as the distances get longer.
 He won the Risen Star (G2) at Fair Grounds—a race that has graded out well, since third-place Catching Freedom came back to win the Louisiana Derby (G2), and Sierra Leone himself followed up with a dazzling score in the Blue Grass (G1) at Keeneland.
-With a lively pace expected in the run for the roses, a sustained run like Sierra Leone found in the Blue Grass could win the Kentucky Derby, too.
+With all the speed drawn in, a sustained run like Sierra Leone found in the Blue Grass could win the Kentucky Derby, too.
+The one drawback for Sierra Leone is that he drew the 2 gate, which can lead to traffic trouble in a field of 20.
+However, as a closer, it is easier for a horse like Sierra Leone to drop back and settle somewhere clean than it would be for a horse who needed to be more forward to handle that gate.

 Horses from the Louisiana Derby have been taking a more and more prominent role in the Kentucky Derby in recent years, and Catching Freedom should continue that trend.
 He is a late-running type, but he does not necessarily have to drop back as far as he did in the Louisiana Derby to be effective.
+He is drawn toward the inside, the 4 gate in a field of 20, but that is far enough off the rail not to be a huge concern and his late-running style also gives him plenty of chance to stay out of trouble, find a spot to settle, and get ready to rally into the likely hot pace.
 Jockey Flavien Prat is also a major positive: he has hit the board in five of the six editions of the Kentucky Derby in which he has ridden.

-You’ll also be able to visit derby contenders here at TVG for a full rundown of the contenders!
+You can also visit our Derby contenders and Derby top picks and selections pages here at TVG for a full rundown of all the contenders!

 What Kentucky Derby Odds Mean